keitaroyam/yamtbx/doc/kamo-en.md

 to check if dependencies are all installed.

 ##### Troubleshooting tips
+* scipy installation fails (in case building started)
+   * If Mac, install [Command-line tools](https://developer.apple.com/download/more/) and [gfortran](http://gcc.gnu.org/wiki/GFortranBinaries#MacOS) and try again.
+   * If Linux, install blas-devel and lapack-devel using yum or something.
-* (Mac) Installation of scipy stops with error "as: I don't understand 'm' flag!"
+* (Mac) building of scipy stops with error "as: I don't understand 'm' flag!"
    * Make sure you installed gfortran following the way mentioned above.
 If you are using MacPorts, try excluding /opt/local/bin from environment variable PATH.
 [Reference URL](https://stackoverflow.com/questions/41542990/while-installing-on-osx-sierra-via-gcc-6-keep-having-fatal-opt-local-bin-l).
 Alternatively review PATH to use /usr/local/gfortran/bin/gfortran.
-* (Mac) Installation of scipy stops with error `gcc: error: unrecognized command line option ‘-stdlib=libc++’`
+* (Mac) building of scipy stops with error `gcc: error: unrecognized command line option ‘-stdlib=libc++’`
    * Make sure gcc installed with Xcode is used (did you install Xcode and command-line tools?
 Any other gcc installed with different methods?).
 Review PATH to use /usr/bin/g++.
 * Installing with DIALS/PHENIX environment, but kamo.test\_installation claims wxPython is NG
    * Please check if some GUI program of DIALS/PHENIX successfully starts (e.g. dials.image\_viewer)．In case of Ubuntu, you may need to install libjpeg62 package.